Phillip-Rek/perthite/README.md

 perthite is a lightweight, easy to learn JavaScript templating engine.

 ## Installing
-For now you can download this remote repository to your local machine and start using it right away.
+First you need to have Nodejs installed in your machine.
+Go to your terminal and run npm i perthite

 ## Documentation
 Documentation can be found on the [wiki](http://github.com/Phillip-Rek/perthite/wiki) page as well as on the [github page](http://Phillip-Rek.github.io/)